 Stills of the first exhibitions at the Brisbane Showgrounds show the scale of the event and underline social historian Dr Joanne Scott’s comments about the Ekka’s role in putting Queensland on the map.

 Scott’s research reveals there were 1,700 exhibits in more than 650 classes at the first Ekka.
 Items displayed included stained-glass windows, dugong meat, embroidery and artificial limbs.

 Today there are best in show prizes for animals, agriculture, horticulture, education, arts and cookery.
 Live music, exhibitions, fireworks, food, rides and showbags are also now part of the Ekka experience.

-The Ekka has only been cancelled three times to date – 1919, during the Spanish flu pandemic; at the height of the Second World War in 1942; and 2020, because of the COVID-19 pandemic.
+The Ekka has only been cancelled four times to date – 1919, during the Spanish flu pandemic; at the height of the Second World War in 1942; and 2020 and 2021 due to the COVID-19 pandemic.